sebdills/DH-150-Assignment4-Sebastien/README.md

 pandemic than before the pandemic flu.

 00:04:40
-Speaker 2: No, I would occasionally drift before the pandemic, but since the pandemic I have not been.
+Speaker 2: No, I would occasionally thrift before the pandemic, but since the pandemic I have not been.

 00:04:54
 Speaker 2: I guess it’s because.
-Of the cleanliness of clothing going to the store in industry, the pandemic and everything, I&#39;d rather purchase something new.
+Of the cleanliness of clothing going to the store in industry, the pandemic and everything, I'd rather purchase something new.

 00:12:11
 Speaker 2: Well, honestly, I feel like that I;ll probably shop here again.
 I wish I got more